jacobdbt2100/trial_activation_analysis/README.md

 ## Project Objective

-This project defines **Trial Activation** for a workforce management SaaS product by identifying behaviours that signal product value and predicting conversion likelihood.
+This project defines **Trial Activation** for a workforce management SaaS product by identifying behaviours that signal product value and evaluating their relationship with conversion likelihood.

-The goal is to help product teams understand:
+The goal is to help product teams:

-- What a **good trial** looks like
+- Define what a **good trial** looks like based on meaningful product behaviours
-- Which behaviours signal **high conversion potential**
+- Identify behaviours associated with **higher conversion potential**
-- When to **intervene during onboarding**
+- Determine when to **intervene during onboarding** to improve engagement
-- How to track activation at scale using **warehouse models**
+- **Track activation** consistently at scale using **warehouse-based data models**

-Trial users complete many activities, but not all behaviours drive conversion.

-This project answers:

-1. Which product activities indicate conversion likelihood?
-2. What set of behaviours defines **Trial Activation**?
-3. How can **activation be tracked** consistently in a data warehouse?
-4. What insights help improve onboarding and conversion rates?
+- Generate actionable insights to **improve onboarding and conversion performance**

 ## Trial Activation Definition

-**Trial Activation** occurs when an organisation completes key behaviours that demonstrate real product value.
+**Trial Activation** occurs when an organisation completes key behaviours hypothesised to reflect meaningful product value and early product adoption.

-Activation is defined as completing:

-- Core Scheduling
-- Schedule Management
-- Mobile Visibility
-- Time Tracking
-- Early Activity (Feature) Breadth

-These behaviours were selected using:
+These behaviours were defined using **product-value logic** and **customer journey reasoning**, then evaluated using:

-- Statistical testing
 - Behaviour frequency comparison
+- Statistical testing (chi-square, Mann–Whitney)
-- Logistic regression modelling
+- Logistic regression modelling (predictive evaluation)
 - Conversion rate segmentation

 Trial goals are treated as **product hypotheses**, not guaranteed conversion drivers.